Thomas Harlan Ellett: World War I

 In August 1917, Ellett was stationed at the reserve officers' training camp at Fort Myer, when he married Jane Poultney Bigelow, the daughter of John Bigelow, Jr., a retired Lieutenant Colonel in the U.S. Army.
 Her brother, Captain Braxton Bigelow of the British Royal Engineers, had been killed in action in France just a few weeks earlier, on July 23, 1917.

-During the war, Ellett served with the rank of lieutenant, then captain in the 302nd U.S. Engineers, 77th Division.
+During the war, Ellett served with the rank of lieutenant, then as captain in the 302nd U.S. Engineers, 77th Division.
 In March 1918, the regiment left Camp Upton, traveled to Manhattan and departed on the R.M.S.
-Carmania, arriving at Liverpool on April 12th.
-From Liverpool, the regiment traveled by train to Dover and on April 14th crossed the English Channel to Calais.
+Carmania, arriving at Liverpool on April 12.
+From Liverpool, the regiment traveled by train to Dover and on April 14 crossed the English Channel to Calais.
 According to one account, in the summer of 1918, "...Lieut.
 T.H.
 Ellett had a very narrow escape.
 A mustard-gas shell exploded in the room where he was sleeping.
 By the greatest good fortune, Lieutenant Ellett was wearing his gas mask at the time; otherwise, he would most certainly have been killed."

 On November 11, 1918, at the war's end, Ellett was cited for bravery, and in February 1919 an Iowa newspaper reported: "Captain Harlan Ellett, formerly of Red Oak...who has been serving in the army in France has been called to Paris to act in the capacity of architect on the peace committee."
 In April 1919, the regiment returned home and later that year Ellett co-authored a volume of the 302nd Engineer's activities during the war.